If you’re breastfeeding or planning to breastfeed your baby, here are some useful tips on breastfeeding:

-10. Some reasons why babies spit up include a strong let-down, immature muscles control, allergy, consume too much milk.
+10. Some reasons why babies spit up include a strong let-down, immature muscle control, allergy, consume too much milk.
 Sometimes the reason for spitting up cannot be determined.

-11. Colicky babies suffered from intense physical discomfort, entire body is tensed, usually pulls up his legs towards is abdomen and screams in a high pitch voice.
+11. Colicky babies suffered from intense physical discomfort, the entire body is tensed, usually pulls up his legs towards his abdomen and screams in a high pitch voice.

 13. If nursing doesn’t help, some of the following comfort measures for babies can be tried.